AmitDas4321/Speed-Ads/README.md

 1. Click on the Speed Ads icon in your Chrome toolbar to open the popup.
 2. Toggle the feature **ON/OFF** using the switch.
-3. Enjoy an enhanced YouTube experience with ads skipped and playback speeds adjusted.
+3. Enjoy an enhanced YouTube experience with ads skipped and playback speeds adjusted! 🎉

 ---